Some frustrating questions on dimensions of products of posets: Our main result, and some consequences

-The condition that every pair of comparable elements of $P\subseteq \prod_{i\in d} T_i$ agree in at least one coordinate may seem unnatural, but for $d\geq 3$ it is easy to see that it holds in the poset $S_d,$ regarded as a subposet of $2^d$ (sentence following~\eqref{d.S_n}).
+The condition that every pair of comparable elements of $P\subseteq \prod_{i\in d} T_i$ agree in at least one coordinate may seem unnatural, but for $d\geq 3$ it is easy to see that it holds in the poset $S_d,$ regarded as a subposet of $\2^d$ (sentence following~\eqref{d.S_n}).

-In fact, more is true there: Every such pair of elements $a_i<b_j$ agree in one coordinate where their common value is $0$ (the $\!j\!$-th coordinate), and one where their common value is $1$ (the $\!i\!$-th); and the above construction can be adapted to show, as a consequence, that taking the product of $S_d$ with {\em two} chains does not increase its dimension.
+In fact, more is true in that example: Every pair of comparable elements $a_i<b_j$ agrees in one coordinate where their common value is $0$ (the $\!j\!$-th) and one where their common value is $1$ (the $\!i\!$-th); and the above construction can be adapted to show, as a consequence, that taking the product of $S_d$ with {\em two} chains does not increase its dimension.

-The next result gives this argument in detail for a still more general situation, that applies to products of $P$ with possibly more than two chains.
-Note, however, that in that theorem, $d$ is not assumed to be the dimension of $P$ (as it is in the above example), but simply an integer such that $P$ is a subposet of a product of $d$ chains with certain properties.
+The next result gives this argument in detail for a more general situation, that applies to products of a poset $P$ with possibly more than two chains.
+Note, however, that in that result, $d$ is not assumed to be the dimension of $P$ (as was the case in the above example), but simply to be an integer such that $P$ is a subposet of a product of $d$ chains with certain properties.
+(Some tools similar to this result appear in \mbox{\cite[\S3]{F+T+W}.)}